 Annual Incidence Rate: 2.7 Cases/1000 Lung Transplant Patients Per Year

-Median time from LT was 2.4 ± 3.0 years
+Median Time from Lung Transplant was 2.4 ± 3.0 years

 PCP was Associated with a High Mortality in Lung Transplant Patients